BritishPandaChick/disney-codes/log.md

 - Figure out how to hide hamburger menu icon in responsive stylesheet.

 **Link(s) for the day's work:** [30 Days, 30 Sites](https://github.com/BritishPandaChick/30sites-product-site)

+## Day 29: August 2, 2019
+**What I Did Today:** Played around with the Flexbox properties for 30 Days, 30 Sites responsive product site.
+Add more CSS styles to website sections.

+**Day Summary:** I took some time to read and play around with some of the Flexbox properties on my website.
+I don't think I'm probably using Flexbox correctly but many of the properties I tried didn't do anything in the previewer.
+So I just kept the flex-direction property set to column and everything was working.
+I had issues trying to hide the hamburger icon on the responsive website but thanks to Google I learned about the visibility property.
+This made it so much easier to hide the icon instead of using the display property.
+The rest of the time was spent adding CSS to the responsive site.
+The preview section is giving me the most trouble right now.
+Tomorrow I'll see if I can use Flexbox to get everything aligned just right in the preview section.

+**Tomorrow's List:**
+- Finish adding styles to preview section.
+Update padding half-width elements in preview section.
+Try using Flexbox to get elements aligned.
+- Add styles for the address section.

+**Link(s) for the day's work:** [30 Days, 30 Sites](https://github.com/BritishPandaChick/30sites-product-site)